raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 ⚪️⚪️⚪️⚫️ ⚫️⚪️⚪️⚪️
 ```

-We would complete the first and second quadrants, but the third and fourth are identical to the second and first, so we could complete them in one step, saving 50% of the work.
+We would complete the first, second, third, and fourth quadrants.
+They're all different.
+However, consider computing the first quadrant.

-But it's even better than that.
-When we compute the result of rotating the first quadrant, we divide it into:
+We divide it into:

 ```
 ⚪️⚪️ ⚪️⚫️